openrndr/openrndr-template/README.md

  - `jpackageZip` creates a zip with a stand-alone executable for the current platform (works with Java 14 only)

 ## Cross builds
 To create runnable jars for a platform different from the platform you use to build one uses `./gradlew jar --PtargetPlatform=<platform>`.
 The supported platforms are `windows`, `macos`, `linux-x64` and `linux-arm64`.
-Note that the `linux-arm64` platform will only work with OPENRNDR snapshot builds from master and OPENRNDR 0.3.39 (a future version).

 ## Github Actions